mzuenni/icpc-header/doc/validate.md

 **`Real real()`**
 Will extract the next token as a `Real`.
-Use this method to parse team input as `Real`!.
+Use this method to parse team input as `Real`!
 > Note: this method does not allow to read `NaN` or `Inf`.

 **`Real real(Real lower, Real upper)`**